mech/Learning-Notes/Data/Database/Postgres.md

 ## Materialized/SQL Views

+Introducing views will enrich your domain vocabulary and help your application deal more with *business logic* than with *storage logic*.

 * [Speed up with Materialized Views on PostgreSQL and Rails](https://www.sitepoint.com/speed-up-with-materialized-views-on-postgresql-and-rails/)
 * Essentially a caching system at the database
 * Virtual table
 * Providing roll-ups

 ## Window Functions

+A window function call represents the application of an aggregate-like function over some portion of the rows selected by a query.

 Useful for doing "running aggregate/total".